The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • removal of a tooth.

-Insufficient oral hygiene and the consumption of sugary foods can lead to the destruction of tooth enamel.
+Poor oral hygiene and consumption of sugary foods can lead to the destruction of tooth enamel.

-Bacteria that have settled on tooth enamel feed on sugar and produce acid, which destroys this enamel, which leads to tooth damage.
+Bacteria that settle on tooth enamel feed on sugar and produce acid, which destroys this enamel, leading to tooth damage.

 Wisdom tooth

 Wisdom teeth are also often the cause of cheek swelling due to their location.
-Infections, abscesses, traumas (fillings or broken teeth) can often lead to cheek swelling due to wisdom tooth disease.
+Infection, abscess, trauma (filling or broken tooth) can often lead to a swollen cheek due to wisdom tooth disease.

 Abscess

-A swollen cheek due to an abscess is quite common.
-According to "an abscess is a painful infection at the root of a tooth" that usually results in complete tooth decay.
+A swollen cheek due to an abscess is a fairly common occurrence.
+According to “an abscess is a painful infection at the root of a tooth,” which usually results in complete destruction of the tooth.
 Causes of an abscess include trauma (such as a chipped or broken tooth), gum disease, and gingivitis.
-If a tooth abscess is ignored, enamel erosion can occur, allowing bacteria to move to the dental pulp and spread to the root of the tooth and jaw.
+If a tooth abscess is ignored, the enamel can break down, allowing bacteria to move into the dental pulp and spread to the tooth root and jaw.

-Some of the common symptoms of a tooth abscess include fever, a bitter taste in the mouth, swollen tonsils, swelling, redness, and swelling in the lower and upper jaws, gum pain, sensitivity to cold or hot foods, and pain when eating and chewing.
+Some of the common symptoms of a tooth abscess include fever, bitter taste in the mouth, swollen tonsils, swelling, redness and swelling in the lower and upper jaw area, gum pain, sensitivity to cold or hot foods, pain when eating and chewing.

-In case you have a tooth abscess, seek medical attention from a dentist and try various home remedies, which we will discuss later, to relieve pain.
+In case you have a tooth abscess, seek medical help from your dentist and try various home remedies, which we will discuss later, to reduce the pain.

 After tooth extraction

 Temporary swelling after tooth extraction, especially if the procedure was quite traumatic, is normal.
-Most often, this situation is observed when a wisdom tooth or other molars were pulled out, since after that a temporary deep wound usually forms.
-Fortunately, it will be delayed anyway, although sometimes it can take a month.
-The swelling usually goes away after a few hours, or less often days.
-With severe pain and swelling in the first days, non-steroidal anti-inflammatory drugs can be used.
+Most often, this situation occurs when a wisdom tooth or other molars are pulled out, since after this a temporary deep wound usually forms.
+Fortunately, it will drag on in any case, although sometimes it can take a month.
+The swelling usually goes away after a few hours, or less often, days.
+For severe pain and swelling, non-steroidal anti-inflammatory drugs can be used during the first days.

-But you should be careful and distinguish between normal cheek swelling after tooth extraction and after infection has entered the wound.
-Although the second, subject to the basic recommendations, is extremely rare.
+But you should be careful and distinguish between normal swelling of the cheek after tooth extraction and after infection in the wound.
+Although the second, if you follow the basic recommendations, happens extremely rarely.

 Toothache

-Toothache caused by any of the problems mentioned, including tooth abscesses, infection, or tooth decay, can also lead to cheek enlargement, especially on the side of the affected tooth.
-Usually swelling of the cheeks is accompanied by some pain.
+Toothache caused by any of the problems mentioned, including dental abscesses, infection or tooth decay, can also cause the cheek to become enlarged, especially on the side of the diseased tooth.
+Typically, swelling of the cheeks is accompanied by some pain.

-Dental procedures such as tooth extractions, root canal cleanings, and dental cosmetic surgery cause short-term swelling from the procedure.
-Swelling, pain, and discomfort should subside after a few days.
+Dental procedures such as tooth extractions, root canal cleanings, and cosmetic dental surgery cause short-term swelling from the procedures performed.
+Swelling, pain and discomfort should disappear after a few days.

-Postponed operations on the face may be accompanied by short-term edema.
-Also, swelling on the face may appear after a piercing, or injury.
-If soft tissues are damaged due to a bruise, rhinoplasty, puncture, or other injuries, a slight swelling of the cheek is normal.
-In such cases, swelling is accompanied by pain, slight bleeding, as well as redness and bruising.
-The degree of manifestation of these symptoms is directly related to the scale of the affected area.
+Facial surgery may be accompanied by short-term swelling.
+Also, swelling on the face may appear after piercing or injury.
+When soft tissue is damaged due to a bruise, nose job, puncture, or other injuries, it is normal to experience slight swelling of the cheek.
+In such cases, the swelling is accompanied by pain, slight bleeding, as well as redness and bruising.
+The severity of these symptoms is directly related to the size of the affected area.
 The swelling will subside over time.
-To help reduce swelling and pain, try a variety of home remedies, such as cold compresses or pain medications.
+To help reduce swelling and pain, try a variety of home remedies, such as cold compresses or pain relief medications.

 Mumps and swollen parotid glands

-Mumps or mumps is another possible cause of cheek swelling.
-Its main symptoms are fever, fatigue, muscle and headache, lack of appetite, swelling of the cheeks, neck, and then swelling of the salivary glands.
-Symptoms of mumps begin the day after infection, and can last up to 7-10 days.
+Mumps or mumps is another possible cause of swelling on the cheek.
+Its main symptoms are increased body temperature, fatigue, muscle and headache, lack of appetite, swelling of the cheeks, neck, and then swelling of the salivary glands.
+Symptoms of mumps begin shortly after infection and can last up to 7-10 days.

 Allergic reaction

-Individual intolerance to certain foods, pet hair, medicines, certain components of cosmetic preparations and other substances can provoke an allergic reaction, which sometimes causes swelling of the cheeks and eyes, nose, face, tongue or lips.
-Allergic reactions are often accompanied by hives, itching, rashes, watery eyes, nasal congestion, and other symptoms.
+Individual intolerance to certain foods, pet hair, medications, some components of cosmetics and other substances can provoke an allergic reaction, which can sometimes cause swelling of the cheeks and eyes, nose, face, tongue or lips.
+Allergic reactions are often accompanied by hives, itching, rash, watery eyes, nasal congestion and other symptoms.

 Lymphadenopathy or swollen lymph nodes

-Sometimes swelling can occur due to inflammation of the lymph nodes that are located behind the ear.
-Swollen lymph nodes can be associated with tooth infection, cancer, and more.
+Sometimes swelling can appear due to inflammation of the lymph nodes that are located behind the ear.
+Swollen lymph nodes can be due to dental infection, cancer, and others.

 Inflammation of the salivary glands

-With inflammation of the salivary parotid glands, which are located in the cheek, the localization of swelling is located closer to the ear or eye.
+When the salivary glands, which are located in the cheek, are inflamed, the swelling is located closer to the ear or eye.
 Swelling of the submandibular and sublingual glands is manifested by swelling of the lower part of the cheek and near the chin.

-Swollen salivary glands are most often caused by bacterial or viral infections that lead to swelling and inflammation.
-Common causes of swollen salivary glands are HIV, mumps, salivary stones, tumor, Sjögren's syndrome, malnutrition, influenza A, poor hygiene, and dehydration.
+The cause of swollen salivary glands is most often bacterial or viral infections, which lead to swelling and inflammation.
+Common causes of swollen salivary glands include HIV, mumps, salivary stones, tumors, Sjögren's syndrome, malnutrition, influenza A, poor hygiene and dehydration.

-With sialolithiasis (clogging of the salivary canal with stones), swelling of the cheeks may be observed.
+With sialolithiasis (clogging of the salivary duct with stones), swelling of the cheek may occur.

-Before starting the treatment of inflamed glands, it is necessary to accurately establish the diagnosis.
-Only after that the doctor will be able to select the necessary drugs.
+Before starting treatment for inflamed glands, it is necessary to establish an accurate diagnosis.
+Only after this the doctor will be able to select the necessary medications.

-Sometimes puffiness of the cheeks may occur as a result of swelling of the cheekbones.
-This can happen when there are factors such as:
+Sometimes swelling of the cheeks may occur as a result of swelling of the cheekbone.
+This can happen due to factors such as:

 • trauma (for example, from a blow);